BilawalAhmed0900/Mangapark-dl/README.md

 # Releases

-They will be available once the program is tested enough
+They will be available once the program is tested enough.

 # Note